 With the weather up in the 80's in Tokyo this week, it really feels like we've blown through spring and headed straight into summer.
-To reassure my senses that the withering heat of summer is still a few weeks off, I picked up some springy green tomatoes at the local vegetable stand.
+To reassure my senses that the withering heat of summer is still a few weeks off, I picked up some springy green tomatoes at the local vegetable stand for a Green Tomato Gratin.
 Whether it's peaches, papaya or mangoes, I have a penchant for unripe fruit, and green tomatoes are no exception.

 For me, unripe fruit isn't just a consequence of corporate farming, it's a unique ingredient with its own texture and unique flavor profile that can be delicious when properly prepared.
-It's also a fun challenge to come up with with new ways of using a familiar ingredient.
-I first made this green tomato gratin years ago when I still lived in New York, and and it's since become a favorite when these firm verdant jewels of spring are available in markets.
+Traditional Japanese ume are made using unripe apricots; the brining process not only preserves the fruit, it imparts a unique flavor cherished in Japanese cuisine.
+It's also a fun challenge to come up with with new ways of using a familiar ingredient in an unfamiliar form.
+I first made this green tomato gratin years ago when I still lived in New York, and and it's since become a favorite when these firm, verdant jewels of spring are available in markets.

-The rich mornay sauce provides the perfect contrast to the tart fragrant green tomatoes.
-When baked in the oven, the two meld together creating a well balanced side with a crisp, flavorful topping that goes beautifully with grilled meat.
+The rich mornay sauce provides the perfect contrast to the tart, fragrant green tomatoes.
+When baked in the oven, the two meld together, creating a well-balanced side dish with a crisp, flavorful topping, tart, juicy fruit, and rich, savory sauce that goes beautifully with grilled meat.
 It also makes for a delightfully decadent breakfast when served with some poached eggs and toast.

 - Put the oven rack in the middle position and preheat to 375 degrees F.

-- To make the topping, mix the panko, onion powder, celery seeds, salt and pepper until everything is evenly distributed and then drizzle on the olive oil and stir to combine.
+- To make the topping, mix the panko, onion powder, celery seeds, salt and pepper until everything is evenly distributed, then drizzle on the olive oil and stir to combine.

 - To make the mornay sauce, put the butter and flour in a small saucepan and cook over medium heat until the mixture is bubbly, but do not let the flour brown.

-- Turn the heat down and then whisk in the cream until the mixture is free of lumps and it starts to thicken.
+- Turn the heat down, then whisk in the cream until the mixture is free of lumps and it starts to thicken.

 - Once the sauce thickens, add the salt and stir in the cheese a little bit at a time until it is all incorporated.
 The mornay sauce will be very thick, but this is okay since the the tomatoes will release a lot of water.

-- Arrange the sliced green tomatoes and mornay sauce in layers in an oven safe dish and then spread any remaining sauce on top of the green tomatoes.
+- Arrange the sliced green tomatoes and mornay sauce in layers in an oven safe dish, then spread any remaining sauce on top of the green tomatoes.